mflauer/stockers/README.md

 - colorcode stocks
 - plots
 - padding on hover in table?
-- extra line when first items in table are missing
+- extra line when first item in table is missing
 - icon in change column